Tembusu-Student-Developer-Club/technebot/src/DeveloperGuide.md

 - telegraf
 - express

-There are number of guides available online for installing NodeJS libraries on your system and GUI / CLI of choice.
+There are number of guides available online for installing NodeJS modules on your system and GUI / CLI of choice.

 ## Overview